propublica/sunlight-congress/docs/bills.md

 <dd>(timestamp) The time of the last action to happen to a bill.</dd>

 <dt>passage_votes</dt>
-<dd>An array of objects containing details on passage votes taken on the bill.</dd>
+<dd>An array of objects containing details on passage votes taken on the bill.
+Fields described below.</dd>

 <dt>passage_votes_count</dt>
 <dd>The number of passage votes taken on this bill.</dd>